 Solution: The ClearEdge Brain Health Toolkit

-Introducing the ClearEdge Brain Health Toolkit, a new standard of care that will integrate clinical best practices into a single system with cloud-based analytics.
+The ClearEdge Brain Health Toolkit, a new standard of care that offers clinical best practices with cloud-based analytics.
 The ClearEdge Toolkit offers clinicians a suite of testing applications that are:

 Complete - ClearEdge provides clinicians a suite of tests and assessments to establish baselines and track brain health and wellness over time.
 The toolkit is comprised of separate tests for cognitive efficiency, balance assessment and symptoms tracking.

 Objective - Patient test results are quantitatively analyzed relative to prior performance